Structural Anchor Pruning: Training-Free Multi-Vector Compression for Visual Document Retrieval: Methodology

 where $rel_i$ is the relevance score, $i$ is the ranking position, and $\mathrm{IDCG}_k$ is the Ideal Discounted Cumulative Gain, acting as a normalization factor to ensure the score lies in $[0,1]$.
 Crucially, the logarithmic term $\log_2(i+1)$ explicitly couples the evaluation to the relative rank $i$.
 This makes the metric inherently corpus-dependent: a drop in NDCG may result from the presence of hard negatives shifting the rank $i$, rather than a loss of information in the document representation itself.
 Consequently, NDCG confounds pure information loss with the model's discriminative capacity by measuring pruning performance.

-To disentangle these factors and isolate the intrinsic visual information retained by a pruning method, we introduce the \textbf{Oracle Evaluation Protocol}.
-We define fidelity not by ranking position, but by the preservation of the raw MaxSim score.
+To disentangle these factors and isolate the intrinsic visual information retained by a pruning method, we introduce \textbf{Score Retention (SR)} as a white-box compression diagnostic.
+We define fidelity not by ranking position, but by the preservation of the raw MaxSim score: